benmvp/slides/2018/frameworksummit/nav-react.md

 NOTES:
 - This is space has a lot of players
 - Webpack is the prevailing bundler right now
+  * But you have to add loaders and other configurations to make it do what you need
 - Rollup works specifically with ES6 modules
   * Introduced the concept of "tree-shaking" feature that results in less generated code
   * But instead of bundling the code into one file, it transpiles individual files
   * Good for libraries
+- Parcel is a new tool that boasts blazing fast build times
+  * It also is "zero-config" so it has a lot of functionality out of the box
-- Prepack is a new tool for making JS code run faster
+- Prepack is another new tool for making JS code run faster
   * From Facebook
   * Computations that can be done at compile-time instead of run-time get eliminated
   * Still in early DEV stage so not quite ready for production